hneemann/Digital/README.md

 ## Contribution guidelines ##

-* If you want to contribute send me just a pull request
+* If you want to contribute, please open a GitHub issue first.
+  * A discussion should avoid duplicate or unnecessary work.
   * Before you send a pull request, make sure that at least `mvn install` runs without errors.
 * Don't introduce new findbugs issues.
 * Try to keep the test coverage high.
 The target is 80% test coverage at all non GUI components.
-* Up to now there are no GUI tests so the overall test coverage is only somewhat below 60%.
+* So far, there are only a few GUI tests, so that the overall test coverage is only slightly below 70%.
   Try to keep the amount of untested GUI code low.